darkscyla/MATLAB-Carla-Interface/README.md

 ![sensors sampels](resources/sample.png)

-Finally, due to the paid nature of MATLAB licence, I am no longer be able to update the package.
+Finally, due to the paid nature of the MATLAB license, I can no longer update the package.
 The underlying concepts and techniques can be utilized by the users for their needs.
-Queries are always welcomed regradless.
+Queries are always welcomed regardless.

 ## Requirements